-I recently completed my Master's Degree in Computer Science at Georgetown University, and am currently a Ph.D candidate.
+I recently completed my Master's Degree in Computer Science at Georgetown University, and am currently a Ph.D student.
 My interests include Data Mining, Machine Learning, Data Science, and Security.
 My thesis work improved on existing Topic Modeling algorithms to enable tracking topics through time, and to make them more accuracte in noisy mediums such as social media.
 I work closely with my advisor Lisa Singh.

 I first became interested in Data Mining during my Junior year of college at Boston University when I took a class with Evimaria Terzi.
 I followed up that first Data Mining class with several more, and worked on multiple Data Mining projects under Evimaria's advisement.

 When I'm not doing CS research, you can find me surfing, skiing, kitesurfing, or playing ice hockey.
 I am a member of the Georgetown Club Ice Hockey Team.

 You can reach me through email at rjc111 (at) georgetown (dot) edu

 I am currently doing research with Lisa Singh at Georgetown, and am part of her Data Mining group.

 Over the past four years, I have conducted research in the realm of Data Mining.
 Here you can find a description of each particular project.

 A huge problem that we encounter with social media data is the relentless noisiness in these relatively short documents.
 The noise inhibits even the best topic models.
 We are currently looking into how different preprocessing methods can affect the accuracy of topic models, and hope to produce a preprocessing methodology and best practice for dealing with social media.
 We are also hoping to expand on my thesis research with a generative temporal topic model for noisy mediums, as opposed to a graph-based approach.